 Sabine Albersmeier (PhD, Trier, Germany, 1998), adjunct associate professor, is Associate Curator of Ancient Art at The Walters Art Museum in Baltimore, responsible for the Greek and Roman collection.
 Her dissertation on female statues of the Ptolemaic period was published as Untersuchungen zu den Frauenstatuen des ptolemäischen Ägypten, Aegyptiaca Treverensia 10 (Mainz, 2002).
-She curated the traveling exhibition "Bedazzled - 5,000 Years of Jewelry from the Walters Art Museum" and will publish a highlights guide for the Greek collection at the Walters in fall 2009.
-She is currently working on a special exhibition for 2009 on the various concepts of Heroes in ancient Greece.
+She curated the traveling exhibition "Bedazzled - 5000 Years of Jewelry from the Walters Art Museum" and published a highlights guide for the Greek collection at the Walters (The

+Art of Ancient Greece) in 2008.
+She is currently working on a special exhibition for 2009 on the various concepts of heroes in ancient Greece.
 Recent articles include: "Das Isisgewand der Ptolemäerinnen.
 Herkunft, Form und Funktion," in Fremdheit - Eigenheit. Ägypten, Griechenland und Rom - Austausch und Verständnis, Städel Jahrbuch N.F.
 19 (Frankfurt, 2004), 421-32, ed.
 P.C.
 Bol, G. Kaminski, and C. Maderna; "Zu zwei Kanopen des Badischen Landesmuseums Karlsruhe - Aus zwei mach drei," Jahrbuch der Staatlichen Kunstsammlungen Baden-Württembergs 37 (2000), 7-18, and contributions to the exhibition catalogue Ägypten-Griechenland-Rom.
 Abwehr und Berührung, Städelsches Kuinstinstitut and Städtische Galerie (Frankfurt, 2005) 252-7, 310-14.
-Before coming to the Walters in 2003, she worked for four years at the Baden State Museum in Karlsruhe, Germany, as a research curator for their Egyptian collection (catalogue forthcoming).
+Before coming to the Walters in 2003, she worked for four years at the Baden State Museum in Karlsruhe, Germany, as a research curator for their Egyptian collection (catalogue: Aegyptische Kunst - Badisches Landesmuseum Karlsruhe, Edition Minerva, 2007).
 With Susanne Erbelding, she edited the exhibition catalogue "Im Labyrinth des Minos.
 Kreta - die erste europäische Hochkultur" (2001), and curated the exhibition "The Myth of Tutankhamun" (on the Egyptomania of the 18th-20th centuries) in 2002.
 She has been teaching courses in Greek, Roman, and Egyptian art and archaeology and ancient daily life at CUA since 2004, and was named adjunct associate professor in fall 2006.

 Sarah Brown Ferrario (BSOF, Indiana, 1996; MPhil, Oxford, 1998; MA, Princeton, 2001; PhD, Princeton, 2006), assistant professor of Greek and Latin, is a specialist in Greek history and literature, particularly of the fifth and fourth centuries BC.
-Her recent publications include "Replaying" Antigone: Changing Patterns of Public and Private Commemoration at Athens c.
+Her recent publications include "Replaying Antigone: Changing Patterns of Public and Private Commemoration at Athens c.
 440-350," in Antigone's Answer: Essays on Death and Burial in Classical Athens, ed.
 Cynthia Patterson (Lubbock, TX, 2006), and projects associated with the reception of ancient literature, particularly Greek tragedy, into opera (in Classical World and Didaskalia).
 Dr. Ferrario was also the translator and librettist for The Oresteia Project, which set all three dramas of Aeschylus' Oresteia as new oneact operas in English (performed at CUA in 2001, 2003, 2004, and 2006).
 She is currently at work on a book tentatively entitled Athens the Great?
-The Ascendancy of the Individual in Classical Greek Historical Thought, as well as a project on the relationships between Xenophon and Thucydides.
+The Ascendancy of the Individual in Classical Greek Historical Thought, for which she was awarded a Summer Stipend from the National Endowment for the Humanities (NEH) in 2008.
 Dr. Ferrario has been a Marshall Scholar at Oxford (1996-98), a Fulbright Scholar in Greece during her year as a Regular Member of the American School of Classical Studies at Athens (2001-02), a Graduate Prize Fellow of the University Center for Human Values at Princeton (2003-04), and a Dolores Zohrab Liebmann Fellow (2004-05).
 She has taught courses in ancient languages and literatures at CUA since 2002, was named visiting assistant professor in 2005, and was appointed assistant professor in fall 2006.